Voting in municipal elections in the Netherlands

 There are a number of conditions for voting in municipal elections:

-There is an additional condition for citizens from countries outside the European Union (EU).
-You must have lived lawfully in the Netherlands for at least 5 years before the day of candidacy.
+• Are you a citizen from a country outside the European Union (EU)?
+Then you must have lived lawfully in the Netherlands for at least 5 years before the day of candidacy.

-The right to vote does not apply to employees of foreign embassies or consulates.
-This also applies to their families.
-There is an exception for employees or family members who hold Dutch citizenship, they are allowed to vote.
+• You are not allowed to vote if you are an employee of a foreign embassy or consulate.
+This also applies to your family.
+There is an exception for employees or family members who hold Dutch citizenship.

 The Kiesraad (Electoral Council) provides more information about the eligibility requirements for voting in municipal elections.